Otto von Bismarck

 Wikipedia

-From Junker landowner origins, Otto von Bismarck rose rapidly in Prussian politics under King Wilhelm I of Prussia.
+From Junker landowner origins, Bismarck rose rapidly in Prussian politics under King Wilhelm I of Prussia.
 He served as the Prussian ambassador to Russia and France and in both houses of the Prussian parliament.
 From 1862 to 1890, he held office as the minister president and foreign minister of Prussia.
 Under Bismarck's leadership, Prussia provoked three short, decisive wars against Denmark, Austria, and France.
 After Austria's defeat in 1866, he replaced the German Confederation with the North German Confederation, which aligned the smaller North German states with Prussia while excluding Austria.
 In 1870, Bismarck secured France's defeat with support from the independent South German states before overseeing the creation of a unified German Empire under Prussian rule.
-Following Germany's unification, he was given the aristocratic title, Prince of Bismarck (German: Fürst von Bismarck).
+Following Germany's unification, he was given the aristocratic title Prince of Bismarck (Fürst von Bismarck).
 From 1871 onwards, his balance-of-power approach to diplomacy helped maintain Germany's position in a peaceful Europe.
-While averse to maritime colonialism, Bismarck acquiesced to elite and popular opinion by purchasing colonies.
+While averse to maritime colonialism, Bismarck acquiesced to elite and popular opinion by acquiring colonies.

 Editions